c3g/GenPipes_Docs/docs/source/index.rst

 GenPipes |genpipes_version| Documentation
 ==========================================

-.. note:: GenPipes is sponsored by `Canadian Center for Computational Genomics
+.. note:: GenPipes is sponsored by `Canadian Centre for Computational Genomics
           <https://www.computationalgenomics.ca>`_ (C3G).

           C3G has created a distributed innovation node with broad expertise in bioinformatics.
 It offers bioinformatics analysis and HPC services for the life sciences research community.
 These services include customized and case-by-case analysis, along with an extensive suite of software solutions for the genomics community.